-Safety and organization of a construction site were improved with the application of safety leading indicators and a 5-S program assessment tool on a project managed on Lean principles (Liker 2004 pp149).
+Safety and organization of a construction site were improved with the application of safety leading indicators and a 5-S program assessment tool (Sort, Set in Order, Shine, Standardize, Sustain) on a project managed on Lean principles (Liker 2004 pp149).
 A description of the project, the companies involved, the application of various lean construction practices, and overall project outcomes will be followed by a more detailed report on the innovative safety practices and 5-S process employed.